spettersson/splunk4patientprivacy/data_guide.md

   - Click **Save**

 ##### **For Splunk Enterprise (Distributed Deployment)**
-If you are running a **distributed Splunk deployment**, sourcetypes must be created in a Splunk app located on the Cluster Manager.
-This ensures that all sourcetypes are pushed out from a central point to all peer nodes belonging to the cluster.
+If you are running a **distributed Splunk deployment**, sourcetypes must be created in a Splunk app located on the Manager Node in the indexer cluster.
+This ensures that all sourcetypes can be created, managed and deployed from a central point to all peer nodes belonging to the cluster.

 Run the following commands to create a Splunk app, then create the local/ directory inside the app, and finally create a props.conf configuration file in that directory:
 ```bash